pytorch/serve/examples/Huggingface_Transformers/README.md

 *max_length* : maximum length for the  input sequences to the models, this will be used in preprocessing of the hanlder.
 Also, if you choose to use Torchscript as the serialized model  for packaging your model this length should be equal to the length that has been used during the tracing of the model using torch.jit.trace.

+*captum_explanation* : True if user choose to have captum explanation False if not.

+*embedding_name* : The name of embedding layer in the chosen model, this could be "bert" for "bert-base-uncased", "roberta" for "roberta-base" or "roberta" for "xlm-roberta-large".

 Once, setup_config.json has been set properly, the next step is to run " Download_Transformer_models.py":

 `python Download_Transformer_models.py`